Power Eating, 3rd ed.

 This is the 3rd edition of Power Eating, an update of the 2nd edition which was published in 2001.

-• Recommended for: This is a sports nutrition book for body-builders, weight-lifters, and strength-training athletes.
+Recommended for: Body-builders, weight-lifters, and strength-training athletes.

 ABOUT THE AUTHORS

 • Susan Kleiner holds a PhD in nutrition and human performance from Case Western Reserve.
 She is also a registered dietician and serves as a consultant for GNC and the Seattle SuperSonics.

 • Maggie Greenwood-Robinson holds a PhD in nutrition counseling from LaSalle University.
 She has authored or co-authored 19 books in the health and fitness field.

 The 314-page text contains 16 chapters as follows: